janmarkuslanger/software-architecture-guide/README.md

 ## Factory method

+**Problem / Requirements:**<br />
-Problem / Requirement: As a developer I want to create classes dynamicly during the runtime escpecially when I do not know which class I will need.
+As a developer I want to create classes dynamicly during the runtime escpecially when I do not know which class I will need.

+**Solution:**<br />
-Solution: Create a function (method) that has the responsiblity to create the objects of the classes.
+Create a function (method) that has the responsiblity to create the objects of the classes.

 ## Singleton

+**Problem / Requirements:**<br />
-Problem / Requirement: There should be only one instance from a specific class.
+There should be only one instance from a specific class.

+**Solution:**<br />
-Solution: The constructor of the Singleton-Class should be private, and the instance stored in a private attribute.
+The constructor of the Singleton-Class should be private, and the instance stored in a private attribute.
 Additionally, one method (getInstance()) returns that instance.
 The method returns the instance if an instance is already there and creates one before if there is no instance.

 ## Builder

+**Problem / Requirements:**<br />
-Problem / Requirement: Complex objects (multiple steps, nested objects, many fields) should be created.
+Complex objects (multiple steps, nested objects, many fields) should be created.

+**Solution:**<br />
-Solution: The creation of an object is done by multiple methods in a seperated class.
+The creation of an object is done by multiple methods in a seperated class.

 ## Prototype

+**Problem / Requirements:**<br />
-Problem / Requirement: As a developer I want to create a clone of a specifiy object.
+As a developer I want to create a clone of a specifiy object.
 The class of the object might have private attributes, so it is not possible to access it from outside.

+**Solution:**<br />
-Solution: The class should implement a method called `clone`.
+The class should implement a method called `clone`.
 This method create and returns a new object with the same config.

 ## Structural patterns